mongodb/libmongocrypt/README.md

 This builds libmongocrypt.dylib and test-libmongocrypt, in the cmake-build directory.
 Note, the `CMAKE_PREFIX_PATH` must include the paths to the kms-message and BSON library installation directories if they were not the defaults.

 ### Testing ###
-Generate test data by running the script `etc/generate-test-data.py`.
-Then build and run `test-mongocrypt`.
+`test-mongocrypt` mocks all I/O with files stored in the `test/data` and `test/example` directories.

 ### Troubleshooting ###
 If OpenSSL is installed in a non-default directory, pass `-DOPENSSL_ROOT_DIR=/path/to/openssl` to the cmake command for libmongocrypt.